broadwayinc/colormangle/README.md

 # ColorMangle

+ColorMangle creates color scheme for your website based on the given primary color.
-**ColorMangle** converts color strings to various format and calculates appropriate text color based on contrast ratio.
+It also convert color strings to various format and calculates appropriate text color based on contrast ratio.

 ## Getting started